 4 DAYS FROM $1,399

 This cultural voyage into some of the most culture-rich destinations of Latin America and the Caribbean is an utter dream.
 On one sweeping journey, you’ll explore the azure waters and emerald-hued islands of the Bahamas as well as the legendary Amazon River, cruising upriver along vast stretches of rainforest.
-Best of all, you’ll explore in luxury aboard Vantage’s, 5-star Ocean Explorer.
+Best of all, you’ll explore in luxury aboard Vantage Deluxe World Travel’s 5-star Ocean Explorer.

-Then, make your way into the crystalline Caribbean to admire not just the breathtaking beaches and lush islands, but local culture.
-Beyond the tourist crowds, a roster of 26 included features and Cultural Discoveries immerse you in the nuanced heritage of these islands: Discover the laid-back charm of Samaná, Dominican Republic, and tour an old rum distillery in Martinique and a sugar mill on St. Lucia.
+Make your way to the crystalline waters of the Caribbean to admire the breathtaking beaches, lush islands, and local culture aboard the 5-star Ocean Explorer.
+Beyond the tourist crowds, a roster of 26 included features and Cultural Discoveries immerse you in the nuanced heritage of these islands: Explore the laid-back charms of Samaná, Dominican Republic, and tour an old rum distillery in Martinique and a sugar mill on St. Lucia.
 Dock overnight at Barbados for fuller explorations of this island paradise with a British accent.
 Step into the past at Brimstone Hill Fortress National Park on St. Kitts.
 Prefer some beach time?
 You’ll have ample opportunity to indulge at your leisure with the help of our onboard complimentary Concierge.

 Bookending your journey are stays in Nassau, the colorful Bahamian capital, and Manaus, the capital of the biggest Brazilian state: Amazonas.
 Along the way, indulge in the amenities of the exquisite Ocean Explorer.
-Relax on deck, by the pool, or in the spa.
+Relax on deck or in the spa.
 Watch river and coastal vistas unfold from the Observation Lounge.
-Savor thoughtfully prepared meals from our talented chefs.
+Savor thoughtfully-prepared meals from our talented chefs.
 Join us on this one-of-a-kind journey into two of the world’s most coveted destinations!

 Fly to Manaus, Brazil